Harbormaster-AI/techstacks/common.templates/presentation/frontend/js/mask.as.numbers/README.md

 #-------------------------------------------------------------------------------
-# realMethods Confidential
+# Harbormaster Confidential
 #
-# 2018 realMethods, Inc.
+# 2018 Harbormaster, Inc.
 # All Rights Reserved.
 #
 # This file is subject to the terms and conditions defined in
 # file 'license.txt', which is part of this source code package.
 #
 # Contributors :
-#       realMethods Inc - General Release
+#       Harbormaster Inc - General Release
 #-------------------------------------------------------------------------------
 # jquery-mask-as-number
 Simple mask jquery extension that ensures valid integer numbers in text inputs